mewmewdevart/so_long/README.md

 # Run the command make root directory
 $ make

-# This will compile the executable file so_long to execute its necessary run the archive
+# This will compile the executable file so_long to execute its necessary run the binary file
 # 		+ any map of your choice (or you could even make a map of your own)
-$ ./bin/so_long ./rscs/map.ber
+$ ./bin/so_long ./rscs/maps/map.ber
 ```
 **2. How to play**